EXPERIENCE WINTER AT THE GARDEN

 ESCAPE TO THE TROPICS

-The Garden’s two subtropical conservatories feature a robust collection of mostly potted plants that are sure to brighten your day with numerous blooms and cozy spaces to explore.
+The Garden’s two conservatories feature a robust collection of subtropical plants that delight the senses with colorful, fragrant blooms.
+Mostly potted, the plants in these warm, bright garden spaces are arranged in ways that invite you to explore and relax.
 Visitors are encouraged to enjoy a lunch, read a book, or even bring some supplies to paint or sketch.

 At around 55 to 65 degrees Fahrenheit, the Limonaia, or Lemon House, maintains a cooler seasonal temperature than its counterpart, the Orangerie.
 The Limonaia houses the Garden’s camellias (Camellia japonica), many of which are from the Isabella Stewart Gardener collection, as well as date palms, cycads, lemon trees, and other collection plants that prefer a slightly cooler, less humid atmosphere.